Arrangements of Spheres and Projective Spaces: Topology of the Complement

-\bt{thm1c4s1} Let $\A$ be a centrally symmetric arrangement of spheres in $S^l$.
-Let $\A^+$ and $\A^-$ be the hyperplane arrangements as in Lemma \ref{lem3c4s1} and $\mathcal{C}(\mathcal{\A}^+)$ be the set of its chambers.
+\bt{thm1c4s1} Let $\A$ be a mirrored sphere arrangement in $S^l$.
+Let $\A^+$ and $\A^-$ be the pseudo-hyperplane arrangements in the two hemispheres and $\mathcal{C}(\mathcal{\A}^+)$ be the set of chambers of $\A^+$.
 Then the tangent bundle complement \et